-A well-written scope of work (SoW) paired with efficient project management techniques will help you complete a project successfully.
-This document aids in the management and documentation of expectations for your team and the party you hired.
-It's a story about the project that can help avoid misunderstandings and disagreements.
-The outcomes will be recorded on this document after the project to ensure that the final performance meets the SoW.
+The SOW is a story about the project that can help avoid misunderstandings and disagreements.
+The outcomes will be recorded on this document after the project to ensure that the final performance meets the SOW.
 This may have further implications, such as whether your company will be paid in whole, get incentives, or face penalties, depending on your contract and the advice of your legal team.

 How to Write a Statement of Work?

 It's easy to become overwhelmed with a large list of tasks.
-You may relieve some of the burdens on your team and stakeholders by dividing the project down into distinct phases.
+You may relieve some of the burdens on your team and stakeholders by dividing the project down into specific phases.

-- Use a statement of work template, like these provided by Indy here
+- Use a proper statement of work template, like this statement of work example provided by Indy here

 The following sections may be included in a statement of work:

 A brief introduction is usually included at the start of a statement of work so that anybody reading it understands what the project is about and who is participating.

 2.The goal of the project/purpose statement